surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 **Basic overview on how visualization works ;**

-In Analysis section you can configure data and visualization together, So once you share a query user will get a picture and data as well.
+In Reports section you can configure data and visualization together, So once you share a query user will get a visualization picture and data as well.

 **For Instance** : Create a report to fetch customer details.
 In this example we will query  **Customer_name, customer_address and order_value_sum.** Apply filter order_value_sum to a limit of less than or equal to 200000. ( Pie chart supports maximum 20 division)